hengxingzou/hengxingzou.github.io/_pages/research.md

 **1. How does the timing of species interactions affect the community structure and biodiversity?**

-**2. How do changes in spatial and temporal overlaps between species affect their interactions?**
+**2. How do changes in spatial overlaps between species affect their interactions?**

 If you are interested in any of the following projects, especially the ongoing ones, or would like a copy of the paper, feel free to [contact me](mailto:hxzou.ecology@gmail.com)!